apache/mxnet/R-package/README.md

 computing and state-of-art deep learning to R.

 - It enables you to write seamless tensor/matrix computation with multiple GPUs in R.
-- It also enables you to construct and customize the state-of-art deep learning models in R, and apply them to tasks such as image classification and data science challenges.
+- It also enables you to construct and customize state-of-art deep learning models in R, and apply them to tasks such as image classification and data science challenges.

 Sounds exciting?
-This page contains links to all the related documents on R package.
+This page contains links to all the related documentation of the R package.

 Resources
 ---------
 * [MXNet R Package Document](http://mxnet.io/get_started/setup.html#install-the-mxnet-package-for-r)
-  - Check this out for detailed documents, examples, installation guides.
+  - Check this out for detailed documents, examples and installation guides.

 Installation
 ------------

-For Windows/Mac users, we provide pre-built binary package using CPU.
+For Windows/Mac users, we provide a pre-built binary package using CPU.
-You can install weekly updated package directly in R console:
+You can install a weekly updated package directly from the R console:

 ```r
 install.packages("drat", repos="https://cran.rstudio.com")